 Coming Up or Newly Here

-Electric Literature's The Commuter will be publishing
+Electric Literature's The Commuter published

-"So Much to Know" in July
+"So Much to Know" last July

 (Can you talk your way out of ANYTHING?)